-Tours at 12 pm (in Swedish), 1.30 pm (Swedish/English) and 3 pm (in Swedish).
+During the summer, tours at 11 am (in English) 12 pm (in Swedish), 1.30 pm (Swedish) and 3 pm (in Swedish).
 You can join the Swedish tours if you like and if you do, you can borrow some written information in English to take with you which will describe the rooms of the castle.

 The tour will take approximately one hour and will take you through 450 years of Swedish history, aristocracy, furniture and interior decoration and, who knows, maybe even some ghost stories...